101digital/react-native-theme-component/README.md

 }
 ```

 - Custom fonts: You can add arrays of fonts to the config, each of them must have: source, name. type.
 Source is a link to fonts source to download it.
 Name is name of font.
-Type is font type, must be one of: `thin`, `regular`, `medium`, `semiBold`, `bold`
+Type is one of fonts props name.
+Fonts props can be found here: [Fonts prps](https://github.com/101digital/react-native-theme-component/blob/master/README.md#fonts)

 - Custom colors: contain color keys and color values.
 Color keys can be found here: [Colors props](https://github.com/101digital/react-native-theme-component/blob/master/README.md#colors)